Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/contributing/create-content/create-archetypes/_index.md

    {{< hint type=important >}}

-   Replace `oracle` with the name of the you want to create.
+   Replace `oracle` with the name of the specialized workload you want to create.

    Also, ensure that it is formatted with no spaces and is using camel case.
 For example, `hpcOnAzure`.